haleyroko/haleyroko/README.md

 - 👋 Hi, I’m @haleyroko
-- 👀 I’m interested in ... leftist librarianship
+- 👀 I’m interested in ... living a good life with my dog
-- 🌱 I’m currently learning ... extremely basic xml
+- 🌱 I’m currently learning ... how to train my dog
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... dog training
-- 📫 How to reach me ...
+- 📫 How to reach me ... in the park with my dog

 <!---
 haleyroko/haleyroko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.